suffolklibraries/sljekyll/news/_posts/2018-08-06-lesleys-readers-for-sept-2018.md

 date: 2018-08-06
 author: alice-violett
 category: news
-excerpt: 'This month Lesley will be discussing <cite>The Sealwoman's Gift</cite>, by Sally Magnusson.'
+excerpt: "This month Lesley will be discussing <cite>The Sealwoman's Gift</cite>, by Sally Magnusson."
 breadcrumb: news
 ---